 Hunger is a gameplay mechanic of Starbound requiring the player to acquire food for sustenance to prevent starvation.
 It is restricted to the Survival and Hardcore settings of difficulty.
 Functionally it is similar to its Koala iteration, though not completely identical.

 Hunger functions independently of health unless the player is starving.
 Hunger is tracked by a hunger meter in the player UI.
 The game stores this stat as a decimal between 0 and 100, though this value is not shown to the player.
+It decreases at a rate of 2.5 per 30 seconds when standing still in survival difficulty.

 When the player's hunger meter is low, a beeping noise will play and alert the player to eat something.
 The first time this happens, S.A.I.L will also notify and instruct the player on this.